Retrieval-Augmented Generation for Natural Language Processing: A Survey: Overview

-The workflow of RAG involves three steps: (1) retrieving the relevant information from external databases based on given inputs; (2) fusing the retrieved information with inputs or intermediate states based on the fusion techniques; (3) making predictions by generators based on the input and corresponding retrievals.
+The workflow of the RAG system involves three steps: 1) retrieving the relevant information from the external KB based on the given input query; 2) fusing the retrieved information with inputs or intermediate states based on the retrieval fusion; 3) making predictions by generators based on the input query and corresponding retrievals.